 Those are the similarities.
 Now let’s look at the specific strategies each platform uses.

-While Betterment is a true robo-advisor, Personal Capital is something of a hybrid.
+While Betterment is a true robo-advisor, Empower is something of a hybrid.
 Like a robo-advisor, they do use automated investment processes.
 But they also use other investment strategies that are not consistent with typical robo-advisors.

-Like most investment platforms, Personal Capital has several investment plans, based on your portfolio size.
+Like most investment platforms, Empower has several investment plans, based on your portfolio size.
 To take advantage of the Wealth Management service, you’ll need a minimum investment of $100,000.

-Tax optimization: Personal Capital Wealth Management uses tax-loss harvesting, but they go beyond it with even more comprehensive tax minimization, using the following strategies:
+Tax optimization: Empower Wealth Management uses tax-loss harvesting, but they go beyond it with even more comprehensive tax minimization, using the following strategies:

 Your portfolio is invested in six asset classes: